Functionalism (philosophy of mind): Physicalism

 There is much confusion about the sort of relationship that is claimed to exist (or not exist) between the general thesis of functionalism and physicalism.
 It has often been claimed that functionalism somehow "disproves" or falsifies physicalism tout court (i.e. without further explanation or description).
 On the other hand, most philosophers of mind who are functionalists claim to be physicalists—indeed, some of them, such as David Lewis, have claimed to be strict reductionist-type physicalists.

 Functionalism is fundamentally what Ned Block has called a broadly metaphysical thesis as opposed to a narrowly ontological one.
 That is, functionalism is not so much concerned with what there is than with what it is that characterizes a certain type of mental state, e.g. pain, as the type of state that it is.
 Previous attempts to answer the mind-body problem have all tried to resolve it by answering both questions: dualism says there are two substances and that mental states are characterized by their immateriality; behaviorism claimed that there was one substance and that mental states were behavioral disposition; physicalism asserted the existence of just one substance and characterized the mental states as physical states (as in "pain = C-fiber firings").

 On this understanding, type physicalism can be seen as incompatible with functionalism, since it claims that what characterizes mental states (e.g. pain) is that they are physical in nature, while functionalism says that what characterizes pain is its functional/causal role and its relationship with yelling "ouch", etc. However, any weaker sort of physicalism which makes the simple ontological claim that everything that exists is made up of physical matter is perfectly compatible with functionalism.
 Moreover, most functionalists who are physicalists require that the properties that are quantified over in functional definitions be physical properties.
 Hence, they are physicalists, even though the general thesis of functionalism itself does not commit them to being so.

 In the case of David Lewis, there is a distinction in the concepts of "having pain" (a rigid designator true of the same things in all possible worlds) and just "pain" (a non-rigid designator).
 Pain, for Lewis, stands for something like the definite description "the state with the causal role x".
 The referent of the description in humans is a type of brain state to be determined by science.
 The referent among silicon-based life forms is something else.
 The referent of the description among angels is some immaterial, non-physical state.
 For Lewis, therefore, local type-physical reductions are possible and compatible with conceptual functionalism.
 (See also Lewis's mad pain and Martian pain.)
 There seems to be some confusion between types and tokens that needs to be cleared up in the functionalist analysis.

 Criticism

+In a 2020 PhilPapers survey, functionalism emerged as the most popular theory, with 33% of respondents accepting or leaning towards it, followed by dualism at 22%, and identity theory at 13%.
+Nevertheless, functionalism has counter-intuitive implications, often criticized using thought experiments.